input-output-hk/peras-design/docs/reports/tech-report-1.md

 Next steps include:

 * Refine the pseudo-code's syntax to make it readable and maintainable by researchers and engineers alike,
-* Understand how this code relates with the actual Agda code,
+* Understand how this code relates to the actual Agda code,
 * Equip the pseudo-code with some better semantics.

 It is envisioned that at some point this kind of code could become commonplace in the security researchers community in order to provide formally verifiable and machine-checkable specifications, based on the theoretical framework used by researchers (e.g. Universal Composition).